-LAS VEGAS (AP) — A prosecutor told a jury that it was a miracle no one was killed when a .44-caliber handgun went off during a backstage struggle between well-muscled members of the Thunder From Down Under male revue and a man on methamphetamine trying to make off with costumes and props in Las Vegas.
+LAS VEGAS (AP) — A prosecutor called it a miracle Tuesday that no one was killed when a man on methamphetamine fired a shot with a .44-caliber handgun during a struggle with several well-muscled members of the Thunder From Down Under male revue who found him backstage trying to steal show costumes and props.

-Tomsheck has said Kadmiri had drug and mental health issues before the March 18 incident at the Excalibur Hotel and Casino.
+Tomsheck has said that Kadmiri had drug and mental health issues before the March 18 incident.
+He hasn't said if Kadmiri will testify.

 Kadmiri, 24, stands 5 feet, 10 inches and weighs about 190 pounds.
 He received facial scrapes and bruises and had to be restrained after declaring that he was on methamphetamine and repeatedly hitting his own head on the floor of the outdoor patio during the struggle, Portz said.

 Kadmiri was hospitalized overnight with a black eye and other minor injuries before he was taken to the Clark County jail.

 Police later found that Kadmiri had with him a pair of surgical gloves, an open 2.1-gram plastic packet of methamphetamine and a box of bullets for the handgun perhaps most famous as the sidearm of choice for Clint Eastwood's 1971 movie character, "Dirty Harry."

 "It's a miracle that no one was killed," Portz said.

 Portz told jurors that they will see the handgun and hear from several employees and dancers for the Australia-themed men's stripper revue.
 Cast members said they found Kadmiri hanging around the dressing area and showroom several hours before the confrontation.

 He was wearing a Sydney firefighters' T-shirt and identified himself as a new cast member, Portz said.
 Before he was confronted, Kadmiri collected hats, shoes, props and underwear from the dressing area.